Dreaming of planets: celestial messengers

 Astrological note: A golden planet is an image of Jupiter or Venus transiting the natal Sun or Ascendant.
 Taureans and Libras, whose signs are linked to Venus, see this dream during periods of blooming.
 Sagittarians and Pisces — during Jupiterian luck.

 Enormous.
 Dark.
 Or ringed, like Saturn.
 Oppressive in its scale.
 Something majestic — and something frightening.
-Saturn or Pluto in a dream points to a serious lesson or deep transformation.
-Work, not punishment.
+You cannot look away, and at the same time it is hard to look.
+Saturn or Pluto in a dream speaks of a serious lesson or a deep transformation.
+Not punishment — work.
 The work that cannot be skipped.

 Ask yourself: “What is life teaching me right now — and am I ready to receive this lesson instead of avoiding it?”